Unbewohnte/clido/README.md

 If you're on Linux - `sudo make install` **or** `sudo ./install.sh` **or if not** simply move the binary to wherever you desire.

+On Windows clido will look for a todo file in the current directory, on other platforms it will be /usr/local/share/clido (which is created and configured automatically via `make install` or `install.sh`)

 ## Usage

 `clido [COMMAND]`